xeon123/KCNA-notes/6 Telemetry and Observability.md

         - They allow developers and operators to quickly identify and respond to problems, reducing downtime and improving overall system reliability.
     - Triggered by deviations in logs, metrics, or traces to enable proactive troubleshooting.

-# Prometheus and Grafana
+## Prometheus and Grafana

-## Enhancing Kubernetes Observability with Prometheus and Grafana
+### Enhancing Kubernetes Observability with Prometheus and Grafana

 While Kubernetes provides basic insights through its CLI, true observability requires more advanced tools like **Prometheus** and **Grafana**.

 Prometheus and Grafana together offer a powerful observability stack for Kubernetes, enabling better monitoring, visualization, alerting, and proactive system management.
 These tools are essential for roles like DevOps and SREs to meet uptime, performance, and reliability goals.

-#### 🔍 Prometheus: Monitoring & Alerting Toolkit
+### 🔍 Prometheus: Monitoring & Alerting Toolkit

 - **Open-source CNCF project** (second to graduate after Kubernetes), initially **created by SoundCloud**.
 - Designed for monitoring and alerting in both cloud-native and traditional systems.
 - **Key Features:**
   - **Multi-dimensional data model:** Uses time-series data, identified by metric names and key-value pairs.
   - **PromQL:** A flexible query language for querying time-series data.
   - **Autonomous nodes:** No need for distributed storage; each node functions independently.
   - **Push-pull data collection:** Efficient data scraping and ingestion methods.
   - **Built-in alerting:** Enables proactive issue detection.

 #### 📊 Grafana: Visualization & Analytics Platform

 - An open-source platform that integrates with multiple data sources like **Prometheus**, **InfluxDB**, and **Elasticsearch**.
 - **Core Features:**
   - **Visualization:** Customizable dashboards with graphs, charts, and alerts for easy data interpretation.
   - **Monitoring:** Tracks system performance (CPU, memory, network I/O) in real time.
   - **Alerting:** Sends notifications via email, Slack, PagerDuty, and more.
   - **Customizability:** Highly flexible dashboards and plugin support for additional functionality.

-#### 🔧 Use Cases for Site Reliability Engineers (SREs):
+#### 🔧 Use Cases for Site Reliability Engineers (SREs)

 - **SLAs (Service Level Agreements):** E.g., Maintain 99.99% uptime.
 - **SLOs (Service Level Objectives):** E.g., Response time under 200 ms.
 - **SLIs (Service Level Indicators):** E.g., Achieving 97% uptime with a 300 ms response time.

 In the provided example, if uptime is 97% and response time exceeds 300 ms, neither SLAs nor SLOs are being met.

 ### Setting Up Kubernetes Observability with Helm, Prometheus, and Grafana